miggi92/odata-fw/docs/hidden/Creating a service.md

 ### Boilerplate coding for the OData methods

-For the boilerplate code, that has to be inserted into the OData methods you can copy the lines in the [DPC Boilerplate code](DPC%20Boilerplate%20code.md#) file.
+For the boilerplate code, that has to be inserted into the OData methods you can copy the lines in the [[./DPC Boilerplate code|DPC Boilerplate code]] file.

 ## Customize your service

 Implement your odata service customizing.
 By calling the **ZODATA_CUST** transaction.
-For a detailed documentation you can look into the [OData Customizing](OData%20Customizing.md#) file.
+For a detailed documentation you can look into the [[./OData Customizing|OData Customizing]] file.